jtstill/jtstill.github.io/geography/route_marker_project/project_background.md

 <h4 class="archive__subtitle">A Rough Plan</h4>
 I’ve always been a geography lover, having a soft spot in my heart for (what I deem) cool things such as old globes depicting now dissolved or renamed nations, things such as the US Interstate system and watching the counties fill in with blue or red on election nights (games such as Geoguessr and websites like Sporcle cemented this strange fascination).
 Maybe it’s that combination of wanderlust and that number, structure-oriented side of my brain that makes world borders and other travel-related systems so interesting to me.

 On our trip, Lyndsey was kind enough to make stops for me to take pictures next to state highway signs, which I thought was cool because most of them have their own distinct style (save for those with no creativity, like Kentucky, Mississippi, Iowa, New Jersey...).
 Arizona and Missouri feature their state outlines.
 Kansas uses a sunflower.
 Colorado’s sports the state flag.
 As a collector of various things, I thought it would be cool to start a new collection.
-Because most highway signs are unique, it was a also a cool way to prove I’d been there.
+Because most highway signs are unique, it was also a cool way to prove I’d been there.
 Now, it’s a bit difficult to take the signs themselves with me – not to mention illegal! – so the pictures would have to do.
-But I wanted to get a picture with one in each of the 50 states; I’ve always wanted to go to all 50 someday anyways, so this could be proof!
+But I wanted to get a picture with one in *each* of the 50 states; I’ve always wanted to go to all 50 someday anyways, so this could be my proof!

 ![](/geography/route_marker_project/images/hwy_pics/AZ_89A.jpg){:width="30%" -%}
 ![](/geography/route_marker_project/images/hwy_pics/CO_9.jpg){:width="30%" -%}